 - Structured sober-living programs – Our sober-living homes offer safe and supportive recovery environments.
 A house manager supervises the homes.
 We have four homes in Manchester, NH, including Vision House West, Vision House East, Queen City Sober Living North, and Queen City Sober Living North.
 These homes are vital because addicts in early recovery can have access to a serene environment to strengthen their sobriety.
 Daily interaction with peers helps in the recovery process.

 - Residential addiction treatment centers – Our three centers offer residential detox programs.
 In essence, we provide treatments for Vyvanse addiction, cocaine addiction, benzos addiction, alcohol addiction, heroin addiction, and codeine addiction.
 We also incorporate yoga, recreational therapy, cognitive-behavioral therapy, recreational therapy, PTSD treatment, and dialectical therapy.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 - Mental health program – Here, we use clinical therapies such as cognitive behavioral therapy to help our patients overcome addiction.
 We provide clinical psychotherapeutic support for process groups, motivational interviewing, one-on-one individual therapy, cognitive behavior, grief and loss, and dialectal behavior.